luzhouxiaobai/Machine-Learning-Foundations/README.md

 Machine Learning Foundations: The exercises of ML foundations by *National Taiwan University*

-ML学习笔记：It’s just my understanding about ML and exercises of ML by zhi-zhu zhou and Statistical learning method by Li Hang.
+ML学习笔记：It’s just my understanding about ML and exercises of ML by zhi-hua zhou and Statistical learning method by Li Hang.

 #### Preliminaries：Some knowledge you may need when you learn ML.